AY2526S1-CS2103T-W08-3/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `hans` will match `Hans`
 * Only the name is searched.
-* All names containing `KEYWORD` as a substring will match.
+* All names containing `KEYWORD` will be displayed.

 Examples:
 * `findstudent John` returns `john` and `John Doe`
 * `findstudent john s` returns `John Smith`, `John Sigma`<br>

   ![result for 'findstudent john s'](images/findstudentJohnSResult.png)

 ### Deleting a student : `deletestudent`

 Deletes the specified student from the address book.

-Format: `deletestudent NAME INDEX`
+Format: `deletestudent n/NAME i/INDEX`

 * Deletes the student with the specified `NAME` at the specified `INDEX`.
+* If the`NAME` parameter is present but not the `INDEX` parameter, a filtered list of students containing `NAME` will be displayed
-* The index refers to the index number shown in the displayed student list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index refers to the index number shown in the displayed student list, which **must be a positive integer.**
 * Deleting of student information is only allowed when a list of students are displayed on the screen
+* Pressing the 'up arrow' key to restore the previous input is useful for this command

 Examples:
-* `deletestudent David` brings up a filtered list of students containing the name 'David'.
+* `deletestudent n/David` brings up a filtered list of students containing the name 'David'.
-Following that with `deletestudent David 1` deletes the 1st student in that list.
+Following that with `deletestudent n/David i/1` deletes the 1st student in that list.

-### Clearing all entries : `clear`

-Clears all entries from the address book.

-Format: `clear`

 ### Adding a lesson : `addlesson`
 Adds a lesson to the address book.

 Format: `addlesson d/DAY st/START_TIME et/END_TIME [v/VENUE] [ln/LESSON_NOTE]`

+* `DAY` must be a valid day of the week: MON, TUE, WED, THU, FRI, SAT, SUN (case-insensitive)
 * Adds a new lesson with the specified details.
-* START_TIME and END_TIME should be in 24-hour format (e.g. 1300, 0930).
+* `START_TIME` and `END_TIME` should be in 24-hour format (e.g. 1300, 0930).
+* `END_TIME` has to be later than `START_TIME`

 Examples:
 * `addlesson d/Mon st/0800 et/1000 v/Room 204 ln/Mathematics`